 No one likes the thought of a spider being in their home.
 Most of the time they stay out of sight and don't cause any issues, however, there are some cases where they can bite us or our pets.
-Our Suffolk County vets need you to know about spider bites in dogs, and when to seek medical attention.
+Our Deer Park vets need you to know about spider bites in dogs, and when to seek medical attention.

 Spider Bites On Dogs